awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-wordpress-configure-content.md

 ## Create Scripts to Run Your Application<a name="tutorials-wordpress-configure-content-create-scripts"></a>

-Next, you will create a folder and scripts in the directory\.
-AWS CodeDeploy will use these scripts to set up and deploy your application revision on the target Amazon EC2 instance\.
+Next, create a folder and scripts in the directory\.
+AWS CodeDeploy uses these scripts to set up and deploy your application revision on the target Amazon EC2 instance\.
 You can use any text editor to create the scripts\.

 1. Create a scripts directory in your copy of the WordPress source code: